Postpartum Anxiety

 Our approach is compassionate, collaborative, and tailored to your unique experience.
 We know how vulnerable it can feel to talk about these thoughts and fears, and we also know how treatable postpartum anxiety is with the right support.

-At the end of therapy, our clients often tell us that their anxiety has reduced, and then even when anxiety does pop up, they know how to catch it so it doesn’t get in the way of living their lives the way they want to.
-They tell us life feels fuller and more meaningful as a result.
+At the end of therapy, our clients often tell us that their anxiety has reduced, and that even when anxiety does pop up, they know how to catch it so it doesn’t get in the way of living their lives the way they want to.
+They tell us they have more room for positive emotions, feel more present, and that life feels fuller and more meaningful as a result.

 FAQs about Postpartum Anxiety